symatevo/EMG-Signals-Classification/README.md

 [Article]

-In case any question feel free to contact - (syuzi.matevosyan1802@gmail.com)
+In case of any question feel free to contact - (syuzi.matevosyan1802@gmail.com)